containers/youki/crates/runtimetest/README.md

 # Runtime test

 This is the binary which runs the tests inside the container process, and checks that constraints and restrictions are upheld from inside the container.
+This is supposed to be rust version of [runtimetest command](https://github.com/opencontainers/runtime-tools/tree/master/cmd/runtimetest) from runtime tools.

 This is primarily used from the `test_inside_container` function related tests in the integration tests.